Nursing Student Policy Manual

 - A grade of “D” will not be rounded to a “C”; passing grades (C & B) will be rounded.

 - An explanation of the evaluation methods used in each nursing course are included in the course documents.
-Grades for tests, exams, and assignments are posted on Moodle/Blackboard in the grade book for student access.
+Grades for tests, exams, and assignments are posted on Moodle in the grade book for student access.

 - A satisfactory clinical evaluation requires the student to consistently meet all the outcomes on the clinical evaluation tool by the final evaluation for each nursing course.
 A student may be dismissed from the nursing program for “unsafe nursing practice” at any time during a nursing course.
+(See page 20 for details on what constitutes unsafe nursing practice.)

-- If a student receives any unsatisfactory outcome(s) on the clinical evaluation a “learning contract” will be established for plans to meet the clinical outcomes satisfactorily.
+- If a student receives any unsatisfactory outcome(s) on the clinical evaluation a learning contract will be established for plans to meet the clinical outcomes satisfactorily.

 - Non-nursing courses required for graduation with an ADN can be taken prior to, but not later than scheduled in the curriculum plan (see Appendix A).